A Quick Guide to Winter Boat Storage

 Run the Boat Once More

 As soon as you've finished using your boat in the summer, give it one final run to see whether it's working before you store it away.
-The goal is to avoid getting treated to the rude shock of expensive repairs when spring arrives.
+The goal is to avoid the rude shock of expensive repairs when spring arrives.

 Pay close attention to any issues that may warrant immediate repair before long-term storage.
 Even seemingly minor problems, such as cracks in the hull, can worsen during the winter, so you want to address them immediately.

-Check the fuel lines and hose connection carefully.
-Notice any signs of corrosion on the cables, fluid leaks, and damaged fuses.
+Check the fuel lines and hose connections carefully.
+Look for signs of corrosion on the cables, fluid leaks or damaged fuses.

 Resolve these issues promptly before they cause more significant problems.
 The typical boat repair can cost you as little as $75 per hour, including material costs and labor charges.
 But if you ignore these issues and have to pay for more prolonged labor and more material, you may end up paying as much as $350 an hour.